 When to Use HubSpot CRM

 HubSpot is for businesses and teams of any size that want a permanently free CRM with a basic set of core features like contact management tools and email templates.
-HubSpot is also right for sales teams just getting started with CRM, as it is a no-frills solution that’s intuitive and easy to learn.
+HubSpot is also right for sales teams just getting started with CRM software, as it is a no-frills solution that’s intuitive and easy to learn.

 When to Use Zoho CRM